adedomin/independent-study/indep-study.md

 It depends on private key authentication only.
 It also doesn't work with sudo when a password is required, primarily because of the overhead of a pseudo-tty garbling output.

+AutomateJS does not provide a handler mechanism like many other tools.
+Because tasks can be executed in a specific order, the mechanism may not be required.
+The other feature it is lacking is nested tasks;
+tools like Ansible call these roles, which are basically sub-playbooks with their own variables and modules.

 The core modules are also lacking in features.
 The file module copies files, but does not give users the ability to set owner or mode of the file.
 This could be implemented however.